elec-club-iitb/website/_posts/2016-07-01-sudoku-solver.md

 assets-dir: assets/sudoku-solver
 header-img: assets/sudoku-solver/cover.jpg
 title: Sudoku Solver
-excerpt: A simple and interesting application of Analog Electronics for Pulse Detection
+excerpt: OpenCV project for reading and solving Sudokus
 author: Anant Jain
 category: [Projects]
 tags: [Algorithm, OpenCV]
 ---

 **Sudoku Solver** is the collection of very basic image processing techniques.
 A very good way to start is the OpenCV library which can be compiled on almost all the platforms. **OpenCV**(open source computer vision )is a library of programming functions mainly aimed at real time computer vision.
 Through this project ,my main motivation was to explore what OpenCV offers in a little bit detail .
 There are already many blogs dealing with how to recognise a whole sudoku puzzle but it  was nevertheless  a pleasant experience doing it on my own and writing this blog ( It is pretty obvious that I too would have been lost without all those online resources , blogs , and documentations.)

-### **What actually this project does?**
+### What actually this project does?

 It takes an input image of a sudoku and processes the image and identifies the all the whole suduko and return the answer of the sudoku.
 It involves two major challenges:

 1. Image recognition
 2. Solving the sudoku puzzle

 I was more interested in the image processing part as there are fixed algorithm for solving  the sudoku puzzle so my main focus in this blog would be the image processing part.